markatots/qMaruPL/README.md

+qMaruPL

-# maruPL.
+# qMaruPL.

 # Hello
 I'm Katsuaki Maruno, Otsuka Corporation.
 I'm studying English now.
 This qlik extension enables you to make measures easier to see for non-bi-expert users.
 For example, you can make a sheet as below.
 ![image_sampledashboard](https://user-images.githubusercontent.com/95951577/146678970-581d55b9-7f17-455c-a187-4d13a2828422.png)
-So to speak, maruPL helps you classify measures by decorating some ruled lines and merged cells.
+So to speak, qMaruPL helps you classify measures by decorating some ruled lines and merged cells.
 Small and medium-sized businesses in Japan really love such special tables which have excel like ruled lines.
 What's more, the display speed is very fast in spite of the number of measures.
 A hundred measures will appeare in a second on your dashboards.
 I'm sure the display speed is key for successful BI.

 # Get started
-Get the zip file: "maruPL.YYYY.MM.dd.zip"
+Get the zip file: "qMaruPL.YYYY.MM.dd.zip"
 I recommend that you get the latest one.
-You can also get "maruPL extension_sample.qvf" that is a sample Qlik Sense app using maruPL.
+You can also get "qMaruPL extension_sample.qvf" that is a sample Qlik Sense app using qMaruPL.
 Import the zip file into Qlik Sense Server via your QMC.
-Then "maruPL" qlik extenstion will be installed in your Qlik Sense environment.
+Then "qMaruPL" qlik extenstion will be installed in your Qlik Sense environment.
 Note that you don't need to unzip.
-You can take the advantage of maruPL on both Qlik Sense SaaS and Qlik Sense on-premise.
+You can take the advantage of qMaruPL on both Qlik Sense SaaS and Qlik Sense on-premise.
-Of course, maruPL can be used with 漢字.
+Of course, qMaruPL can be used with 漢字.

 ## Overall
 Property names are subject to change because I'm not satisfied with the names already.
 Of course, I try to avoid causing any unfavorable effect to existing apps, though.